adrienjoly/slides-numa-bootcamp-solo-startup-maker/slides.md

 .gray[ Packages&#58; moment ]

 ---
+class: right-bg-image
+background-image: url(./img/panoply-sprint-4.png)

-# Sprint 4: *"the admin can manage users and bookings"*
+# .highlight.blurred-bg[ Sprint 4: *"the admin can manage users and bookings"* ]

 In 30 hours of development: